 Web Design + Brand Identity

-The website utilizes a distinct minimalist design which ensures consistent and rapid interactions by users.
+The website utilizes a distinct minimalist design which ensures consistent and rapid interactions from users.
 The colors of the brand identity are bold and used sparingly in order to direct attention to important features on the site.

 The layout is composed of simple shapes and directed by the bright branding to support ease of use.